Awonfor/STELLA-MART-PROJECT/README.md

 # STELLA MART PERFORMANCE COMPARISON PROJECT

-## Background of Stellar Mart Corperation
+## Background of Stellar Mart Corporation
 - Founded in 2015, Stellar Mart is a rapidly growing mid-sized supermarket chain operating across three major cities in Myanmar (Yangon, Mandalay, and Naypyitaw).
 - The company has positioned itself as a customer-centric retailer offering a diverse range of products across six carefully curated product lines: Food and Beverages, Fashion Accessories, Electronic Accessories, Sports and Travel, Home and Lifestyle, and Health and Beauty.
 - Stellar Mart distinguishes itself through its innovative dual-tier customer engagement strategy.